project-trident/trident-website/hugo-site/content/post/2019-12-26_stable12-U13_available.md

 title = "Project Trident 12-U13 Now Available" menutitle = "12-U13 Available"
-description = "STABLE release repository updates" date = "2019-12-25"
+description = "STABLE release repository updates" date = "2019-12-26"
-draft = true
+draft = false
 pre = "<i class='fa fa-wrench'></i>	"
 +++

 This is the **FINAL** package update to the STABLE release repository based upon TrueOS 12-Stable.
-We are hard at work on the upcoming version of Project Trident based on Void Linux, and are preparing to release it in January of 2020.
+We are hard at work on the upcoming version of Project Trident based on Void Linux, and are preparing to release that new edition of Project Trident in January of 2020.

-Have a merry Christmas and a happy New Year!
+We hope you had a merry Christmas and that you all have a happy New Year!

 # Package Changes From STABLE 12-U12
 *For a full list of available packages, please visit [the GitHub repository](https://github.com/project-trident/trident-core/tree/master/version-lists)!*